BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 von Neumann was ethnically and culturally Jewish, but more or less religiously agnostic.
-He was one of long line of areligious Jewish intellectual titans.
+He was one of a long line of areligious Jewish intellectual titans.
 On his deathbed, he literally opted for Pascal's Wager, converted to the Roman Catholic faith, and received the Roman Catholic last rites.¹
 Logically-minded as always, he said "So long as there is the possibility of eternal damnation for nonbelievers it is more logical to be a believer at the end."¹ (Judaism doesn't have a concept of damnation.)
 </p>